Vauxhall/Opel Insignia SRi Headlight Conversion To LED

 After receiving the information of the type of bulb and the manufacturer of said LED, I quickly went to Amazon to order the lights.

 When I went onto Amazon I was kind of shocked at the price of the pair of LED replacements.
 I was expecting to pay maybe £7 to £10 for each LED but they were an eye watering £39.95 for a pair.
 After further investigation, I found that this was the typical amount for a pair of LED replacement bulbs.
 The cheapest I could see were on Ebay at a price of £16 each.
 Again the seller said they would be error free but after checking the whole advert, they could not guarantee this would be the case.
-After debating with myself for a short while, I decided pull the pin and ordered the D-Lumina bulbs from Amazon, after all I was willing to pay the extra cost for extra illumination for safety reasons and the error free replacements.
+After debating with myself for a short while, I decided pull the pin and ordered the D-Lumina bulbs from Amazon, after all I was willing to pay decent money for extra illumination for safety reasons and the error free replacements.

 After ordering, I was happy to be informed that the replacement LED bulbs would be with me the next day, which they were and here is what I received...